Should You Feel the Fear and Do It Anyway?

 Pushing through anxiety to achieve your goals isn't always a good idea.

 Anxiety is something we all experience from time to time.
 A certain amount of anxiety is a good thing and can enhance your ability to perform by causing you to pay attention and put forth extra effort.
-Some, anticipatory anxiety can also heighten the emotional experience of an event by making it seem more exciting or exhilarating.
+Some anticipatory anxiety can also heighten the emotional experience of an event by making it seem more exciting or exhilarating.
 But for many people anxiety can be debilitating and impair one’s ability to function.
 Knowing how to tell the difference between helpful anxiety and anxiety that can be detrimental to your performance is important because it can be the difference between success and failure.

 Many experts will say that if you are working to achieve a positive goal then you should push through the anxiety that comes up as you step outside the comfort zone.
-The idea being that if you push yourself through the anxiety you will get past the anxiety and achieve what you are wanting.
+The idea being that if you push yourself through the anxiety you will get past it and achieve what you are wanting.
 The problem with that advice is that it only works if you do actually achieve the goal.
 You go to the party and you meet some nice people who invite you to dinner the next weekend.
 But what happens if you don’t achieve the goal?
-What if instead, you go to the party, no one talks to you, you feel awkward, spend the entire night standing alone by the punch bowl feeling like you want to die of embarrassment and then go home by yourself?
-When you push yourself outside the comfort zone and you feel like it is a failure instead of a success, it can reinforce your fear and belief that being outside the comfort zone is a dangerous place, which makes it much harder to go out the next time there is a party.
+What if instead, you go to the party, no one talks to you, you feel awkward, spend the entire night standing alone by the punch bowl feeling like you want to die of embarrassment, and then go home by yourself?
+When you push yourself outside the comfort zone and you feel like it is a failure instead of a success, it can reinforce your fear and belief that being outside the comfort zone is a dangerous place, which makes it much harder to go out the next time.